kjsmith218cb/ChuckNorrisJokeBank/README.md

 10. Create a ViewDidAppear and reload() the table view so the fetched jokes appear when the screen loads
 11. Add a numberOfRowsInSection & cellForRowAt so out UITable will work
 12. Create an empty array to hold the retrieved random jokes
-13. numberOfRowsInSection needs to be equal to the array we createds .count
+13. numberOfRowsInSection needs to be equal to the array we created .count
 14. cellForRowAt now needs to populate the JokeCell we created earlier with the array[indexPath.row] in order to display all jokes held in our array
-15. In order to make the table scroll infinatly we need to introduce scrollViewDidScroll to calaculate when we have reached the bottom of the table
+15. In order to make the table scroll infinitely we need to introduce scrollViewDidScroll to calculate when we have reached the bottom of the table
 16. Once we have confirmed the user has reached the bottom of the page we can call for the app to fetch another batch of jokes from the function we created earlier and the table reloaded with the new data
 17. I have set a 1 second delay so the spinner function will be seen by the user
 18. SPINNER FUNCTION IS COMMENTED OUT AS ONLY WORKS ONCE THEN CRASHES - WORKING ON A FIX.